 The coordination of simultaneous review is expected to eliminate the need for consecutive review at both institutions and reduce the time researchers experience obtaining ethics clearance for multi-site research.
-This process is also expected to aid researchers in handling comments made by one ethics committee that then requires approval as a modification to another ethics committee.
+This process is also expected to aid researchers in handling comments made by one ethics board that then requires approval as a modification to another ethics board.

 It is expected the Waterloo-THREB coordinated review process will continue to evolve over time as outlined in the Agreement between the two institutions.
 Future changes to this process shall be made by mutual agreement.
 Review of the agreement will be undertaken annually.

-A researcher submitting an application for the coordinated review process agrees that all information provided, or later requested to provide, can be freely shared between the ethics committees.
+A researcher submitting an application for the coordinated review process agrees that all information provided, or later requested to provide, can be freely shared between the ethics boards.